ftnext/python-as-pyconjp-staff/cli_boilerplate/spread_slack_lambda/README.md

 ![](./images/added_envvars_by_deploy_script.png)

-If you have not needed Lambda layers, the script creates them.
+If you do not have the needed Lambda layers, the script creates them.

 ![](./images/deploy_script_creates_layers.png)